 Brush Your Tongue and Inner Cheeks

-For improved oral hygiene, it is a good idea to scrub your inner cheeks and tongue with your toothbrush.
-Just be gentle as these areas are quite sensitive.
+For improved oral hygiene, scrubbing your inner cheeks and tongue with your toothbrush is a good idea.
+Just be gentle, as these areas are quite sensitive.

 Give Your Mouth a Rinse Out

-Rinse your mouth out with water – not too hot or cold – to get rid of any excess toothpaste and spit.
+Rinse your mouth with water – not too hot or cold – to eliminate any excess toothpaste and spit.